 Abacus models for parabolic quotients of affine Weyl groups (with Christopher R. H. Hanusa)

-Affine structures and a tableau model for E6 crystals (with Anne Schilling)
+Affine structures and a tableau model for E (with Anne Schilling) 6 crystals

 The enumeration of maximally clustered permutations (with Hugh Denoncourt)